PyconUK/documentation/source/cfp.rst

 Call For Proposals
 ==================

-We are planning to use Google Forms for handling CFP proposals.
+We are using a Google Forms form for handling CFP proposals.

-Daniele has set up a form with the following questions:
+The form has the following questions:

 About you
 ---------